narenderapache/re_webapp/README.md

 - requests - to handle external requests -> Not used in the current implementation

 ## Technical nuances
+ - **python3:** python3 is chosen to build the web-app as it is light weight and powerful
  - **Flask:** It is one of the light weight easy to setup library to create rest api applications in a whip of time.
 It is reliable, quick to deploy and easy to setup.
  - **SQLite:** Needed a totally light weight easy to load and save backend.
 SQLite was or first choice.
 It is a file based system.
 As our requirement just involved only little amount of data we chose this.